GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 Output format is specified by passing one of the `--csv_schema_order` or `--avro_schema_file` parameters.

 `--csv_schema_order` should be a comma separated list specifying the order of the fieldnames for writing.
+Note that `RECORD` are not supported when writing to CSV, because it is a flat file format.

 ```
 --csv_schema_order=lo_order_key,lo_linenumber,...